CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/Monitor-Network-Performance/Monitor-Events.md

 {{< figure src="/images/netq/events-alarms-large-by-event-count-222.png" width="500" >}}

-#### Filter Alarms by System or Interface
+#### Filter Alarms by Category

-You can focus your view to include alarms for selected system or interface categories.
+You can focus your view to include alarms for one or more selected alarm categories.

 To filter for selected categories: